Airfrov Case Study: Enhancing the eCommerce experience with data analytics

 - Predict customer demand and emerging trends by paying attention to product searches—even when only a few people are searching for those specific keywords.

-- Plan out your week every Monday morning with the guidance of data reports.
+- Plan out your week every Monday morning with the guidance of data reports and dashboards.